jeapostrophe/reach-examples/wisdom-for-sale/readme.md

 <img src="wisdom-for-sale.png">

+Follow these steps to run the web-based version:

 1. Verify that the AlgoSigner extension is present in your Chrome browser.
 1. Verify that the AlgoSigner extension includes at least two TestNet accounts.
 1. Run `npm i http-server`.